lwcorp/lwmenu/README.md

 ## Usage
 All you have to do is launch **AutoRun_x64.exe** or **AutoRun_x32.exe** (see [difference](#what-is-the-difference-between-the-32-bit-and-the-64-bit-version)).

-This presents a menu based on the local **autorun.inf** file.
+* This presents a menu based on an  **autorun.inf** file in the same folder.
 One of the menu's options is to edit this file and thus control the menu.

-For those who don't like menus, you can uncomment `;skiptobutton=x` to choose a pre-defined button instead of opening the menu.
+* For those who don't like menus, you can uncomment `;skiptobutton=x` to choose a pre-defined button instead of opening the menu.
 For example, `skiptobutton=4` will always launch button 4 without opening the menu.
+* You can define registry values, folders and files to delete after the launched program exists.
+If that program expects certain registry values/folders/files to be create before it runs, you can define blank entries or use `backuppath=some_folder` (e.g. `backuppath=.` or `backuppath=c:\folder\backup`), which will automatically backup and restore before/after running the program.
+* If you like to experiment, you can define `simulate=1` inside entries or run the whole launcher with `/simulate` command line parameter).
+Clicking buttons in that mode will just report would would have happened instead of actually doing anything.

+Exampls are included in the download.

 ## System requirements
 Windows 200X, Windows XP, Windows Vista, Windows 7-11